ayush-5158/e-register/README.md

 @Login Page:

-Use the login form to either sign in as a student or admin.
+Use the login form to sign in as either a student or admin.

 @Dashboard:

-Once logged in, users will be redirected to the dashboard where they can create, view, edit, or delete notes.
+Once logged in, users are redirected to the dashboard, where they can create, view, edit, or delete notes.

 Admin users can also post updates and view all notes submitted by students.